RDF Browser

 Risk impact

-RDF Browser requires a number of risky permissions that can potentially harm your browser and steal your data.
+RDF Browser is risky to use as it requires a number of sensitive permissions that can potentially harm your browser and steal your data.
 Exercise caution when installing this add-on.
 Review carefully before installing.
 We recommend that you only install RDF Browser if you trust the publisher.

 Risk likelihood